 What to Expect

 Students are free to ask questions or to inquire about the treatment process.
 Students should not hesitate to mention a symptom because they think it’s “all in their head.”
-If students are unable to remember all the symptoms they are experiencing, they may want to make a list of their symptoms to take to the appointment.
+If students are unable to remember all of the symptoms they are experiencing, they may want to make a list of their symptoms to take to the appointment.
 It is also helpful to have information regarding current or previous treatment, names of treatment providers, and/or medication prescribed.